The story of Halahala Kumar: Gyanadei Maluni

-In a Odia language tale titled ଜ୍ଞାନଦେଇ ମାଲୁଣୀ ("Gyanadei Maluni"), in Kuwaripatna live the Saptasakhams, one of which is called Madana, also titled Jnandei Maluni.
+In a Odia tale titled (ଜ୍ଞାନଦେଇ ମାଲୁଣୀ), in Kuwaripatna live the Saptasakhams, one of which is called Madana, also titled Gyanadei Maluni.
 Northwest of Kuwaripatna, there is the kingdom of Bera, near Bhopal.
 In Bera, a prime minister laments his childlessness and prays to Mahamayi Durta for a son.
 The goddess is pleased with his devotion and sends a vision in a dream, telling him their prayer will be answered.
 When the prime minister wakes up, an ahi (snake) appears on his bed.
-With the deity's blessing, the prime minister touches the snake and it turns into a ruby ("ମାଣିକ୍ଯ", "manika", in the original) garland.
+With the deity's blessing, the prime minister touches the snake and it turns into a ruby (ମାଣିକ୍ୟ) garland.
 Suddenly, the garland turns into a baby boy.
 (Note: This element is classified, according to Stith Thompson and Jonas Balys study of motifs of Indian literature and oral folklore, as motif D432.3.1 "Transformation: ruby to person".)
 The prime minister adopts the boy and calls him Ahimanikya.
 When he is seven, the boy attends lessons about the Vedas under a guru with the king's daughter, princess Shashisena.
-They come of age, marry each other with the guru's blessings and elope to Kuwaripatna (modern day Patnagarh).
+They come of age, marry each other with the guru's blessings and elope to Kuwaripatna (modern-day Patnagarh).